Using Panel¶

 pn.pane.Placeholderwhen the content type varies (string → plot → widget).
 Swap with.update()or.object =. - Implement

 __panel__to return the layout.
-When served, wrap inpmui.Page(see Material UI); otherwise return the bare component. - Shared UI state: Add a param (
+When served, wrap inpmui.Page(see Using Material UI); otherwise return the bare component. - Shared UI state: Add a param (

 disabled,loading,visible) to a base class and bind widgets to it (e.g.,disabled=self.param.disabled).
 Set once to update all widgets — useful for form submit, loading states, or toggling visibility. - Organize